Tour Discounts and Visitor InformationChimney Rock2021-02-16T16:06:03+00:00

 There is no shade in the parking lot nor on the trails.

-Public access to the Pueblo Trail is seasonally restricted beyond the falcon enclosure fence.
+Public access to the Great House Pueblo Trail is seasonally restricted beyond the falcon enclosure fence.

-During this seasonal closure (March 1 – September 30), only guided tours operated by the Chimney Rock Interpretive Association may use the trail, under authority of the USDA Forest Service special use permit.
+During the season (May 15 – October 15), only self-guided tours and special programs operated by the Chimney Rock Interpretive Association may use the trail, under authority of the USDA Forest Service special use permit.

 No oversized vehicle such as RV’s, trailers, or anything being towed is permitted to drive to the upper parking lot where the tours begin.
 Limited (if any) use of oversized pick-up trucks will be permitted.
 There is limited parking and space to drive these types of vehicles in the upper parking lot.
 Please call the site at 970-883-5359 to inquire about shuttle availability.